 Make sure you mix big and small hashtags and never just cut and paste the same set for every post.

 It’s important you mix your hashtags up and always include some which are directly linked to the content you’re posting.

 Instagram’s own insights aren’t great when it comes to hashtags but you can get an overview of how many new people have found your content by clicking on the post’s ‘View Insights’ and scrolling down to the Discovery section.

-For more detailed analysis you’ll need to invest in tools to help you.
+For a more detailed analysis, you’ll need to invest in tools to help you.

 How many to use?

 This is the million-dollar question and another hotly debated topic in social media circles.

 Some people claim that using between 5 to 11 hashtags is best.